twilight-rs/twilight/model/README.md

 resource category.
 These types may be directly returned by, built on top of, or extended by other crates.

+## SemVer

+Library functionality unrelated to the Discord API is subject to standard SemVer rules.
+However, any functionality that relies on the Discord API may break in a minor release if it can not be avoided.

 ## License

 [ISC][LICENSE.md]